 TJC's professional Korean interpreters and translators can deliver high quality interpreting and translation services for a wide variety of industries, including the manufacturing, legal, medical, technical, industrial, engineering, environmental and energy and renewable energy sectors.

 We cover a variety of legal material and documents including, but not limited to: letters, legal documents, contracts, summonses, evidentiary documents, statements, patents and more.

 Our medical interpreters are closely acquainted with medical terminology ensuring they deliver informed, precise and efficient interpreting in this highly specialised sector.

 Our Korean medical translators are all native speakers of your target language and often hold a degree or certificate in the medical sciences.

-We cover locations in Korea and across the globe.
+Our Korean interpreters cover locations across the globe.
 For some of the most popular cities we cover, please see below.
-If the location you require is not listed, chances are we will still cover it - please contact us directly.
+For other countries and cities our Korean interpreters cover, please click here to see our list of locations for Korean interpreters worldwide.
+If the location you require is not listed here, chances are we will still cover it - please contact us directly.

 Just like any other nation, South Korea has its own business etiquette.
 See our Doing Business in Korea Page to find out more.

 Simultaneous interpreting requires lots of skill and experience and can be very tiring for an interpreter, which is why it is common for two interpreters to work in partnership.
 They listen via a headset to the speaker and interpret what is being said into a microphone for the relevant audience members taking it in turns every 15/20 minutes.

 Simultaneous interpretation like this is commonly required at conferences that involve several different languages and a large number of participants.